 You can also hang plastic sheets to enclose the whole printing area.
-This might sound basic but it is quite effective in containing the unpleasant odours and smells.
+This might sound basic, but it is quite effective in containing the unpleasant odors and smells.

 Another important step you can practice is to choose your filaments wisely.
 After all they are the main origin of where the fumes come from whether they are toxic or even non-toxic.

 Try using environmentally friendly and ‘health’ friendly filaments like PLA or even PETG to a certain level.